 A Pew Research Center telephone survey of 1,601 Americans ages 16 and older conducted from March 7 to April 4, 2016, finds that Americans continue to express largely positive views about the current state of their local public libraries.
 For instance, around three-quarters (77%) say that public libraries provide them with the resources they need.
-And 66% say the closing of their local public library would have a major impact on their community although notably, just 33% say this would have a major impact on them personally or on their family.
+And 66% say the closing of their local public library would have a major impact on their community although notably, just 33% say this would have a major impact on their provide family.